Les Colquhoun: Test pilot

 In 1946 when he left the RAF he was invited to remain at Vickers as part of the test flying team.
 He soon showed an aptitude for testing new types and was soon involved in the testing of new naval fighters the jet-powered Attacker and Scimitar.

 In May 1950 Colquhoun was flying an Attacker to test the effectiveness of the air brakes.
 On the third of two dives the outer portion of the starboard wing folded up and the ailerons became locked.
 Colquhoun decided not to eject and managed to do a high-speed landing at Chilbolton, he used all but the last 100 yards (90m) of the runway and burst a tyre.
 He had saved the aircraft so the cause could be discovered and was awarded the George Medal for his efforts.

 Hovercraft

 Colquhoun was soon testing the new hovercraft being produced by Vickers and went on to become operations manager of Vickers' Hovercraft division.
-In 1962 Colquhoun piloted a Vickers VA-3 on the first public hovercraft service which was between Wallasey and Rhyl.
+In 1962 Colquhoun piloted a Vickers-Armstrongs VA-3 on the first public hovercraft service which was between Wallasey and Rhyl.
 In 1966 he joined Hoverlloyd as operational manager for the cross channel hovercraft service, he later becoming managing director.
 When Hoverlloyd was taken over by Seaspeed he then ran their jetfoil service to Dieppe.